11 May 2021

 Local news outlets are always on the lookout for stories about what matters to people in their area, so if it’s interesting to you, it may well be interesting to them too.

-If you're engaging with local media around forthcoming elections, do remember to read our guidance on remaining politically impartial.
+If you're engaging with local media around elections, do remember to read our guidance on remaining politically impartial.

 Speak to local media contacts